War in Ukraine

 The Philosophy Behind Failure

-Thereby they justified their claims about the reliability of their hardware.
-And if Western equipment regularly got serviced in special conditions by regular specialists, the Orcs believed that Ivan can do everything himself with a hammer or crowbar.
-Then operate the hardware further.
-All this was justified by the fact that while the enemy fusses with one expensive tank, their dozen simpler tanks will somehow smash it.
-And most importantly, personnel losses won’t become a catastrophe, since simple-to-operate equipment doesn’t require lengthy personnel training.
-In essence, this is a completely different philosophy of both weapons and war in general.
+This is where they justified their claims about reliability.
+While Western equipment gets regularly serviced by specialists in proper conditions, the Orcs believed Ivan can handle everything himself with a hammer or a crowbar — then just keep operating the hardware.
+The logic was simple: while the enemy fusses with one expensive tank, their dozen simpler tanks will somehow smash it.
+Personnel losses won’t become a catastrophe either, since simple equipment doesn’t require lengthy training.
+In essence — a completely different philosophy of both weapons and war.

 "Three Axes" M777 in Ukraine